Blog

 Pre-shift is an excellent opportunity to announce menu changes and educate your staff.

 Invite your chef to give an overview and offer a tasting of new menu items.
-This is a great opportunity for staff to learn how the dish is made or get special facts they can relay to guests.
+This is a great opportunity for staff to learn how the dish is made or to gather special details they can share with guests.
 Similarly, your sommelier or beverage director can give a quick wine-tasting or cocktail demo to introduce a new addition to your beverage menu.

 This allows staff to ask questions about new dishes and get recommendations on how to explain or pronounce certain ingredients.
 If you’ve had to increase your menu prices, your staff will be better equipped to explain the reasons for the change.
 The more knowledgeable your staff is, the better the guest experience and contribution to the bottom line.

-Every shift should have a sales goal, whether it’s selling gift cards, upselling appetizers and desserts or promoting a wine and dish pairing.
-Educate and motivate your team to drive sales.
+Whether it’s selling gift cards, upselling appetizers and desserts or promoting a wine and dish pairing.
+Educate and motivate your team to drive sales with add-ons and upsells.
 After all, if your staff relies on tips, a higher check average benefits them just as equally.

-Running a contest can be a fun way to gamify and incentivize upselling.
+Running a contest can be a fun way to gamify and incentivize upselling opportunities.
 Reward your staff with incentives they’ll love like a free bottle of wine, free meals or no side work for a week.

 A good pre-shift requires preparation.
 Not only does it help you organize but it shows your staff professionalism and respect.
 Their time before a shift is just as valuable as yours; don’t waste it by being unprepared.